a20351766/udo.1.4.0/docs/source/pluggable_endorsement_and_validation.rst

   of the corresponding chaincodes.

-There are use cases which demand custom transaction validation rules different from the default Fabric validation rules, such as:
+There are use cases which demand custom transaction validation rules different from the default UDO validation rules, such as:

 - **UTXO (Unspent Transaction Output):** When the validation takes into account whether the transaction doesn't double spend its inputs.